sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_01.rst

 And a key thing to recognise is this. *A statistical hypothesis test is a test of the statistical hypothesis, not the research hypothesis*.
-If your study is badly designed then the link between your research hypothesis and your statistical hypothesit is broken.
+If your study is badly designed then the link between your research hypothesis and your statistical hypothesis is broken.
 To give a silly example, suppose that my ESP study was conducted in a situation where the participant can actually see the card reflected in a window.
 If that happens I would be able to find very strong evidence that *θ* ≠ 0.5, but